mcgill-robotics/rover-documentation/docs/PCBs/pan-tilt+gps_board.md

-# Pan-Tilt & GPS PCB Documentation
+# Pan-Tilt & GPS - Comms

 ## Purpose of the PCB
 The PCB is designed to: